allinbits/goz-tips/README.md

 ## Debugging relayer issues
 ```
-# relayer errors when trying to send
+# General notice on errors
 # you need to make sure when you run `rly tx link $AIB_GOZ`
-# you get a checkmark next to channel created, e.g.
+# you get a checkmark next to "channel created" e.g.
 Channel created: [aib-goz-1]chan{oigbfuzeen}port{transfer}

-# if you created a path 90 minutes ago, you  may need to
+# if you created a path 90 minutes ago, you will need to
-# create a new path due to the default path timeout
+# re-init the lite clients and create a new path
 rly paths delete $AIB_GOZ
+rly lite init -f $C_AIB
+rly lite init -f $C_GOZ
-rly paths gen -f {{ etc }}
+rly pth gen -f $C_AIB transfer $C_GOZ transfer $AIB_GOZ
+rly tx link $AIB_GOZ

 # client: packet commitment verification failed
 # if you get this error you may have unsent tx in the queue